Qumulo/LogFilter/README.md

 ]
 ```

-### Create the new Qumulo audit Log configuration via LogFilter.py script
+### Create the new Qumulo audit Log configuration via LogFilter script
-**LogFilter.py** is the main script file that allow you to create a new Rsyslog configuration file for filtering and forwarding Qumulo audit logs to the defined hosts.
+**LogFilter** is the main script file that allow you to create a new Rsyslog configuration file for filtering and forwarding Qumulo audit logs to the defined hosts.

 Run the script in this directory by typing

-`./LogFilter.py --config ./config/log_filters.json`
+`./LogFilter --config ./config/log_filters.json`

 in a terminal window.
 If there are no errors, a rsyslog configuration file will be created in **outputs** directory.

 ### Verify the configuration file

-Before copying the configuration file that you created via **LogFilter.py**, you can verify the config file doesn't have any syntax error with the command below.
+Before copying the configuration file that you created via **LogFilter**, you can verify the config file doesn't have any syntax error with the command below.

 `rsyslogd -f ./outputs/10-qumulo-audit.conf -N7`

 ### Copy the new configuration file
 Rsyslog loads dedicated log file format definitions from the **/etc/rsyslog.d** directory.
 You will need
-to create a new configuration file (**10-qumulo-audit.conf** inside **outputs**) via **LogFilter.py**  script for defining the Qumulo Audit Log format.
+to create a new configuration file (**10-qumulo-audit.conf** inside **outputs**) via **LogFilter**  script for defining the Qumulo Audit Log format.

 Simply copy this file into **/etc/rsyslog.d**.